 Biopsychosocial Assessment Matrix Refer to the accompanying Guide for help in using this Matrix Biological Psychological Social POSITIVES (POS) - What's working well? • Coping ability • Ability to adapt • Available Supports Assess what in the client's life is working well, that could help address or minimize the risk of the abusive situation.
 Self-Neglect - e.g., client has supportive relationships who are engaged in problem solving, and in helping with client's needs; the client has insight on the issue and is receptive to assistance, like being open to planning for change, engaged in the process; the client has capacity to make their own decisions; resources (financial, benefits, long-term care insurance, public assistance); receiving regular medical care and medical assessments).
 Neglect by Other - e.g., caretaker has supportive relationships who are engaged in problem solving, and in helping with client's needs; the caretaker and/or client has insight on the issue and is receptive to assistance, like being open to planning for change, engaged in the process (caretaker is willing to receive respite or psychoeducation); the caretaker and/or client has capacity to make their own decisions; resources (financial, benefits, long-term care insurance, public assistance); client is receiving regular medical care and medical assessments); caretaker is not willful or intentionally neglecting; the absence of suspected abuser risk factors.
 Abuse by Other - e.g., the client has the ability to exercise self-protection; suspected abuser has no longer contact with the client; availability of other gatekeepers for monitoring the situation and safety of the client (visiting relatives, home health, case managers, new caregiver present, going to the doctor); the suspected abuser is not willful in the abuse; the suspected abuser is willing to receive counseling; the suspected abuser has case management and engaged in addressing their own issues.
 Financial - e.g., the client has a designated representative that is reliable and willing to intervene (POA, successor trustee or trustee, representative payee); the client has the capacity to make their own decisions, and the ability to protect their estate.
 NEGATIVES (NEG) - What are the influencing factors that perpetuate the abuse?
-Assess what in the client's life is not working well, that perpetuates the abusive situation.
-Self-Neglect -e.g., the client has little or no insight into what is harming him/her (ability to maintain food, clothing, shelter, medical care, their finances and environment-like no paying the rent or utilities).
-Neglect by Other -e.g., the caretaker has no resources (poverty, too little to afford resources and too much to qualify for public assistance); the client has substantial behavioral issues (like anger issues, wondering at night, substance abuse), geographic isolation (rural areas where there are no services around).
-Abuse by Other -e.g., the client has little ability to exercise self-care and self-protection, the suspected abuser has access to the client, no gatekeepers to monitor the current situation, the suspected abuser has substance abuse, anger or mental health issues that daily affect the client, client is dependent on the abuser or the abuser is dependent on the client, alleged abuser is resistant to services.
-Financial -e.g., client doesn't have the capacity to protect their state and make decisions (like being of unsound mind, but not entirely without understanding and unwilling to remove or change a POA), client's understanding of financial situation is compromised because of undue influence, the suspected abuser having access or control of the personal or real property.
+Self-Neglect -e.g., the client has little or no in environment-like no paying the rent or utilit Neglect by Other -e.g., the caretaker has no rebehavioral issues (like anger issues, wondering Abuse by Other -e.g., the client has little ability current situation, the suspected abuser has sufficient on the client, alleged abuser is restricted. -e.g., client doesn't have the capacity resources (poverty, too little to afford resources and too mage at night, substance abuse), geographic isolation (rural are ity to exercise self-care and self-protection, the suspected a ubstance abuse, anger or mental health issues that daily afficistant to services.
+The top top to be the interest of the protect their state and make decisions (like being of the protect their state and make decisions). uch to qualify for public assistance); the client has substantial eas where there are no services around). abuser has access to the client, no gatekeepers to monitor the fect the client, client is dependent on the abuser or the abuser is